Christmas Cupcakes

 Vanilla Peppermint Buttercream

-• Salt: Adding a pinch is optional.
+• Salt: Adding a pinch is optional to balance the sweetness.

 How to Make Christmas Cupcakes